Dung24-6/Dung24-6/README.md

 _**I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on them unless they act.**_

 G. K. Chesterton

+_**The grand essentials of happiness are: something to do, something to love, and something to hope for.**_

+Alexander Chalmers